 One of the highlights of this career was the UK Premier of his rock-anthem "Long Live The King" at "Prom Praise" in the Royal Albert Hall, London supported by Full Symphony orchestra and choir.
 He was Director of Music & Worship at the renown "Upton Vale Baptist Church" in Torquay Devon at the turn of the 21st century and is currently one of the worship leaders of Brixham Baptist Church.

-He has an eclectic repertoire of music using many established songwriters material as well as his own, in Worship events, plus developing modern arrangements of many of the great "Hymns of the Church"!
+He has an eclectic repertoire of music using many established songwriters material as well as his own in Worship events, plus developing modern arrangements of many of the great "Hymns of the Church"!
 Colin often cites Michael W. Smith, Bryn Haworth and Ron Kenoly as great influences on his musical styles but also enjoys developing the "Prom Praise" ethos (Noel Tredinnick) of Symphonic Praise.
-A keyboard player, guitarist and drummer (as well as French Horn!!) he is keen to encourage young players in workshops.
+A keyboard player and guitarist (as well as French Horn and drums!!) he is keen to encourage young players in workshops.
 He still gigs and please refer to the booking page for further information.